 Pick your board owners

-Before setting up board permissions, you need to decide who will be the owner(s) of your board.
-By default, the first owner is the person who created the board.
-To add more owners, click on the people "Invite" icon located on the upper right of your board:
+Before you set board permissions, decide who will be the board owner(s).
+By default, the creator of the board is the first owner.
+To add more owners, select the Invite icon in the upper-right corner of your board:

 Locate the board permissions